xled/xled-docs/docs/protocol_details.rst

 Frame
 `````

 The frame is a sequence of bytes that define color of each LED in a device.
-First LED is the closest to a LED driver/adapter.
+First LED is the closest to a LED driver/adapter (potentially on one of the cables if a device has two).

 Examples of frame lengths: